Data collected by Pega Predictive Diagnostic Cloud

 - Enhanced schema data – In addition to the data collected in earlier versions, an agent sends information about the number of inserts, updates, and deletes in the database table.
 This data assists with the analysis of slow database queries.

-Pega Platform uses a whitelist model for sending clipboard parameter data.
+Pega Platform uses an allow list for sending clipboard parameter data.
 This means that Pega Platform only sends the parameters that are required for analysis and that have known and safe content.
 If a parameter is not listed as safe, the parameter name value is removed.

 All communication with PDC is fully encrypted because the data is transmitted through a SOAP protocol over HTTPS.
-Your application sends SOAP messages to PDC, but PDC cannot reach back to your application for additional information.
-The multitenant features in Pega Platform ensure that the customer (tenant) data can be accessed only by that customer.
-This means that the information flow between your monitored application and PDC is one-way.
+Your application sends SOAP messages to PDC, but PDC cannot connect to your application for additional information.
+The multitenant features in Pega Platform ensure that the client (tenant) data is accessed only by that client.
+This means that the information exchange between your monitored application and PDC is one-way.
 Users can use PDC by directly logging in to PDC through a web browser over an encrypted HTTPS connection, or by subscribing to emailed reports.
 For more information about multitenancy, see Multitenancy.

 PDC is an application built on Pega Platform and securely hosted in a dedicated private cloud on Pega Cloud.
-PDC uses multitenancy capabilities by giving each customer a unique URL, user name, and password.
-All customers are segregated and have access only to their system database on their unique URL and can never see information or data about other customers.
+PDC uses multitenancy capabilities by giving each client a unique URL, user name, and password.
+All clients are segregated and have access only to their system database using a unique URL and can never view information or data about other clients.

 Data that PDC handles is stored in persisted memory and encrypted with a 256-bit AES key.
-The keys are automatically rotated periodically, securely stored in an encrypted key management system (KMS), and managed by the Pega Cloud service.
+The keys are automatically rotated periodically, securely stored in an encrypted key management system (KMS), and managed by Pega Cloud® Services.